ec-builds/ec-builds/README.md

 ## About

-I'm a systems administrator with 10+ years of experience supporting enterprise IT across healthcare, aerospace, and non-profit organizations.
+I'm a network & systems administrator with 10+ years of experience supporting enterprise IT across healthcare, aerospace, and non-profit organizations.

 Throughout my career, I’ve built and supported enterprise infrastructure in environments where reliability, security, and documentation mattered.
 I’ve learned that reliable infrastructure isn’t just about deploying technology.
 It’s about building systems that are secure, well documented, and easy to maintain.